 Below are the various project outputs from our demand-led evidence synthesis project on the evidence on the links between ecosystem services and poverty alleviation in Africa.

-Interactive evidence map: Evidence on the links between ecosystem services and poverty alleviation in Africa (best viewed using Google Chrome).
+Interactive evidence map on the links between ecosystem services interventions and multi-dimensional poverty in Africa (best viewed using Google Chrome).

 For further information on the project contact one of the project co-managers: Yvonne Erasmus – firstname.lastname@example.org or Laurenz Langer – email@example.com.
-For more information on the work that the Africa Centre for Evidence does, get in touch with us.
+For more information on the work that we do, get in touch with us.